+Dismantling a Nikon F-301 camera can be a bit tricky.
 This camera marked a new phase in the design of the Nikon SLR.
-For one thing it includes it’s own auto-winder, which is capable of clocking up a respectable 2.5fps.
+For one thing, it includes its own auto-winder, which is capable of clocking up a respectable 2.5fps.
 Another departure from the ‘classic’ Nikon in the use of plastic for some of the body parts.

 This particular example was bought from a car-boot sale for next to nothing, with no lens.
 The mirror had jumped it’s mountings, (a common camera repair for these models.) probably as a result of dropping the camera onto a hard surface (possibly concrete) from five or six feet.

-Most cameras would stop working in this scenario, many would not be repairable afterwards.
-This camera just requires the mirror re-mounting on it’s pivot!
+Most cameras would stop working in this scenario, many would not be repairable afterward.
+This camera just requires the mirror re-mounting on its pivot!

 The body shows some signs of the impact, which seems to have been directly on one corner, and there are a number of marks indicating heavy use.
 A perfect candidate for an exploratory operation.
 If I completely mess it up, I have lost little, and learned a lot!